How Austerity Politics End - By passing the American Rescue Plan, President Biden and Democrats in Congress are signaling they may finally be ready to move on from the age of market fundamentalism.

 In early 2013, the influential U.S. think tank Third Way, an arm of the Committee for a Responsible Federal Budget (CRFB), released a report that called on then-President Barack Obama and congressional Democrats to immediately pass $1.9 trillion in deficit reduction.
-To achieve this enormous contraction of federal spending, the report’s authors proposed a raft of austerity measures that cut “entitlement programs,” slashed Social Security benefits through “chained CPI”—a process to slow down cost-of-living adjustments in the program—and “[reformed] the debt limit to grow with sustainable debt projections.”
+To achieve this enormous contraction of federal spending, the report’s authors proposed a raft of austerity measures to cut “entitlement programs,” slash Social Security benefits through “chained CPI”—a process to slow down cost-of-living adjustments in the program—and “[reform] the debt limit to grow with sustainable debt projections.”

 Third Way failed to get its full plan passed, but its belief that debts and deficits demand urgent action even at a time of economic crisis for American workers became axiomatic within the Democratic Party.